-In accordance with Data Protection, you have the right to receive a copy of the information you request free of charge.
-However, we reserve the right to charge a 'reasonable fee' when a request is manifestly unfounded or excessive, particularly if it is repetitive.
+In accordance with data protection, you have the right to receive a copy of the information you request free of charge.
+However, we reserve the right to charge a 'reasonable fee' when a request is unreasonable or excessive, particularly if it is repetitive.